-For purposes of determining whether an institution meets the threshold for this requirement, both the NSF research support and the Federal research grants must have been active at some point during the most recently completed Federal fiscal year.
+For purposes of determining whether an institution meets the threshold for this requirement, both the NSF research support and the Federal research awards must have been active at some point during the most recently completed Federal fiscal year.

 The institution's URL containing the information required in section a. must be electronically submitted to the following email alias: ACA520@nsf.gov.
-The URLs are available to the public on Research.gov at: http://www.research.gov/acasection520.
+The URLs are available to the public on Research.gov at: https://new.nsf.gov/academic-technology-transfer-commercialization.